Haivision/srt/docs/API-functions.md

 The priority is set to 0 by default by `srt_prepare_endpoint()` - you can set it to a different value afterwards.
 The default 0 value is the highest priority and greater values declare lower priorities.
-The priority for the backup groups decide which link to activate first when the currently active link is unstable and which should keep transmitting when multiple active links are currently stable.
+The priority for the backup groups determines which link is activated first when the currently active link is unstable, and which should keep transmitting when multiple active links are currently stable.
 This is not used by any other group types.

 Functions to be used on groups: